pyOpenSci/python-package-guide/documentation/readme-file-best-practices.md

 ### ✔️ Document any addition setup required

 Add any additional setup required such as authentication tokens, to get started using your package.
 If setup is complex, consider linking to a installation page in your online documentation here rather than over complicating your README file.

 ### ✔️ Brief demonstration of how to use the package

-This description ideally includes a quick start vignette that provides a code sample demonstrating use of our package.
+This description ideally includes a quick start vignette that provides a code sample demonstrating use of your package.

 ### ✔️ Descriptive links to package documentation, tutorials or vignettes.

-Include descriptive links to to:
+Include descriptive links to:

 * The package's documentation page.
 * Tutorials or vignettes that demonstrate application of your package.